Bradley Cooper (athlete)

-Tyrone Bradley Thomas "Brad" Cooper (born June 30, 1957) is a retired male discus thrower and shot putter from the Bahamas.
+Tyrone Bradley Thomas Cooper (born June 30, 1957) is a retired male discus thrower and shot putter from the Bahamas.
 He competed for his native country in two consecutive Summer Olympics, starting in 1984.
 Cooper set his personal best, 67.10 m, in the discus event on June 14, 1986, in Nassau.

+Cooper was the flag bearer for the Bahamas in the Los Angeles 1984 opening ceremony.

+Cooper won the British AAA Championships title at the 1982 AAA Championships.